paul-norman/go-template-manager/README.md

 	TM "github.com/paul-norman/go-template-manager"
 )

+// Control whether errors will cause rendering of the template to abort (default: true) TM.SetHaltOnErrors(false)

+// Control whether warnings will cause rendering of the template to abort (default: false) TM.SetHaltOnWarnings(true)

-// Control whether errors are written to the log TM.SetErrors(false)
+// Control whether errors are written to the log (default: true) TM.SetConsoleErrors(false)

-// Control whether warnings are written to the log TM.SetWarnings(warnings bool)
+// Control whether warnings are written to the log (default: true) TM.SetConsoleWarnings(false)

 // Sets the default format for the `date` function (default: d/m/Y)
 // May be in Go, PHP or Python format